-Name, Address(1), Age and Position(s) with Company Term of Office (2) and Length of Time Served Principal Occupation(s) Other Public Directorships Held by Director During the Past 5 Years Mark Gatto Age: 49 Co-Chairman and Co-Chief Executive Officer of the Company 2011 - 2024 Mark Gatto serves as Co-Chairman of the Board and Co-Chief Executive Officer of the Company (since 2011) and CIG.
+INTERESTED DIRECTORS(3) Name, Address(1), Age and Position(s) with Company Term of Office (2) and Length of Time Served Principal Occupation(s) Other Public Directorships Held by Director During the Past 5 Years Position(s) Mark Gatto serves as Co-Chairman of the Board and Co-Chief Executive Officer of the Company (since 2011) and CIG.
 Mr. Gatto serves on the investment committee of CIM.
 In addition, Mr. Gatto is a Trustee, Co-President and Co-Chief Executive Officer and serves on the investment allocation committee of CION Ares Diversified Credit Fund, a diversified, closed-end management investment company.
 He joined CION Investments in 1999.
 Mr. Gatto was formerly Executive Vice President and Chief Acquisitions Officer from May 2007 through January 2008.
 He served as Executive Vice President of Business Development from May 2006 through May 2007 and Vice President of Marketing from August 2005 through February 2006.
 Mr. Gatto was also Associate General Counsel for CIG from November 1999 until October 2000.
-Previously, Mr. Gatto was an executive for a leading international product development and marketing company from 2000 through 2003 and later co-founded a specialty business-consulting firm in New York City where he served as its managing partner before re-joining CION Investments in 2005.
+Previously, Mr. Gatto was an executive for a leading international product development and marketing company from 2000 through 2003 and later co-founded a specialty business-consulting firm in New York City where he served as its managing partner before rejoining CION Investments in 2005.
 Mr. Gatto was also an attorney in private practice from 1996 through 1999.
 Mr. Gatto received an M.B.A from the W. Paul Stillman School of Business at Seton Hall University, a J.D. from Seton Hall University School of Law, and a B.S. from Montclair State University.
 Through his broad experiences in business and corporate development, Mr. Gatto brings to the Company a unique business expertise as well as extensive financial and risk assessment abilities.
 Mr. Gatto's service with CION Investments provides him with a specific understanding of the Company, its operations, and the business and regulatory issues similar to those issues facing business development companies.
-Mr. Gatto's positions as Co-Chairman and Co-Chief Executive Officer of the Company provide the Board with a direct line of communication to, and direct knowledge of the operations of, the Company.
-CION Ares Diversified Credit Fund 17
+Mr. Gatto's positions as Co-Chairman and Co-Chief Executive Officer of the Company provide the Board with a direct line of compunication to and direct knowledge of the operations of the Company.